 You need to be very careful if you want to repair a car that has been declared a repairable write-off.
 There will be additional requirements and costs for you to meet before the car can be reregistered.
 You should check these requirements before you start repairs, otherwise you may find out later on that you cannot re-register the car.

-If the car is a write-off then the insurer may either:
+If the car is a write-off then the insurer will either:

-- take the damaged car, give you money for the value of the car and give you the option of buying the car back at an auction; or
+- take the damaged car, give you money for the value of the car; or

 - give you the option of keeping the damaged car but only pay you the value of the car less its salvage value.